StianNOR/Homelab/README.md

 y
 quit
 ```
+> [!NOTE]
-#### Note: Only mark keys you personally verify as ultimately trusted. ⚠️
+> Only mark keys you personally verify as ultimately trusted. ⚠️

 > Why Trust Matters
 > The trust model in GPG prevents blindly trusting keys or signatures.